Graphic-Kiliani/M3DLayout-A-Multi-Source-Dataset-of-3D-Indoor-Layouts-and-Structured-Descriptions/README.md

 </p>
 </h4>

+We have released our **Object Retrieval** code, come and try it!!!
+Other codes and datset will be released as soon as possible.
 ## Abstract

 In text-driven 3D scene generation, object layout serves as a crucial intermediate representation that bridges high-level language instructions with detailed geometric output.
 It not only provides a structural blueprint for ensuring physical plausibility but also supports semantic controllability and interactive editing.